bterwijn/invocation_tree/README.md

 Note that the generators are lazy but the `my_sum()` or `sum()` function is not, and that is what is pulling the values through the pipeline one at the time.
 It can be instructive to see that, if we change the generator expression to a non-lazy list comprehension simply by changing '(...)' to '[...]', that then the pipeline is cut in two parts, which is undesirable.

 ## Eager Evalution ##
-Compare this with eager evaluation.
+Compare this to eager evaluation of the same computation.
 ```python
 import invocation_tree as invo_tree